 - Brown Sugar - Either light or dark brown will work.
 You can also use minimally refined sugars like grated piloncillo or jaggery, coconut sugar, agave nectar, date syrup, or maple syrup instead.

-- Ginger Powder - You can also use freshly grated ginger or ginger paste from a tube.
+- Ginger Powder - You can also use about 3x as much freshly grated ginger or ginger paste from a tube.

-- Ghost Pepper Flakes - Optional, but great if you like a fiery kick.
-You can also use crushed red pepper flakes, hot paprika, or cayenne powder if you prefer.
+- Hot Pepper Flakes - Optional, but great if you like a fiery kick.
+Joe likes when I use ghost pepper, but you can also use crushed red pepper flakes, hot paprika, or cayenne powder if you prefer.

 - Neutral Oil - This is just for brushing the grill grates so your pork chops and pineapple don't stick.
 Avocado oil is arguably the best for you, but grapeseed oil, peanut oil, vegetable oil, corn oil, or canola oil will all work!

-- Hawaiian Rolls - They don't need to be brand name to be delicious!
+- Sweet Hawaiian Rolls - They don't need to be name-brand to be delicious!
 Grab whatever works for your budget.

 - Mayonnaise & Sriracha - Mixing these two condiments makes for a delightful sandwich spread.
 If possible, reach for custardy Japanese Kewpie mayo whenever you make sriracha mayonnaise; they're made for each other.
 If not, any high-quality mayo like Hellman's or Duke's will still be delicious!
-Gochujang or sambal oelek can also be used in place of sriracha.
+Gochujang, sambal oelek, or the hot sauce of your choice can also be used in place of sriracha.

 - Cilantro - For a pop of fresh, herby goodness.
 If you're one of the unfortunate souls who can't stand it, feel free to swap in an alternative like parsley, Thai basil or mint.

-- Pickled Red Onions - The zinginess of pickles with the peppery bite of onions is ideal for these pork chop sliders.
+- Pickled Red Onions - The zinginess of pickles with the peppery bite of sliced red onion is ideal for these Hawaiian chicken sliders.
 Feel free to swap in thinly sliced scallions instead.

-Mix all marinade ingredients together.
-Dump over pork, wiggling the pork around to make sure the marinade is all around every piece.
+Step 2: Marinate Chicken.
+Transfer the chicken thighs to a large bowl or baking dish with a lid.
+Dump the marinade over the chicken, wiggling the meat around to make sure the marinade is all around every piece.
 Cover and refrigerate 1-24 hours.

-Step 3: REDUCE MARINADE.
-While your pork rests, reduce the marinade with the remaining pineapple juice.
+Step 4: Reduce Marinade.
+While your chicken rests, reduce the marinade with the remaining pineapple juice.
 The sauce will appear split at first.
 Don't fret.
 Continue cooking until at least syrupy, or preferably jammy.

-Step 4: ASSEMBLE SLIDERS.
-Split Hawaiian Rolls in half.
+Step 5: Assemble.
+Split Hawaiian rolls in half using a serrated knife.
 Slather with mayonnaise, reduced marinade and sriracha to taste.
-Pile up thin slices of pork (roughly ¼ of a pork chop per slider).
-Top with cilantro and pickled red onions.
-Eat and repeat.
+Pile on the chicken.
+Top with grilled pineapple, fresh cilantro and pickled red onions, then lay the top half of the rolls on top.
+Slice, eat and repeat.
 You know you want to.

 Expert Tips

-- Don't forget to brush the grates with oil.
-You don't need a ton for it to work, just enough to help the pork chops and pineapple rings slide off without breaking.
+- Easy Release.
+Don't forget to brush the grates with oil.
+You don't need a ton for it to work, just enough to help the chicken thighs and pineapple rings release without breaking or tearing.

-- Rest your meat.
-After grilling, tent the pork chops with foil on a cutting board and let rest for 5-10 minutes so the juices can redistribute.
+- Rest Your Meat.
+This is the best way to ensure a juicy result!
+After grilling, tent the chicken thighs with foil on a cutting board and let rest so the juices can redistribute and residual heat can carry it the last few degrees to a food-safe 165ºF.

 Optional Variations

-While Joe and I LOVE these Hawaiian roll sliders with pork chops and grilled pineapple, there is always plenty of room for you to customize just about any recipe to fit your needs and preferences.
+While Joe and I LOVE these Hawaiian roll sliders with teriyaki chicken and grilled pineapple, there is plenty of room for you to customize the recipe to fit your needs and preferences.
 Here are a few variations to consider:

 - Gluten-Free - Forget making sliders!
-Make these delicious grilled Hawaiian pork chops and pineapple rings and serve them over rice with a big sprinkling of sliced green onions.
-Make sure to swap in a GF soy sauce option like tamari or coconut aminos to keep the marinade celiac friendly.
+Make grilled Hawaiian chicken and pineapple rings then serve them over rice with a big sprinkling of sliced green onions.
+Make sure to swap in a GF soy sauce option like tamari or coconut aminos to keep the marinade celiac-friendly.
+Of course, you can also use gluten-free slider rolls if you like!

 - Extra Spicy - Add extra ghost pepper (or red pepper flakes/cayenne/etc) plus a generous squirt of sriracha to the teriyaki marinade.
-You can also add grilled sliced jalapeños for extra kick.
+You can also add grilled sliced jalapeños or pickled jalapeños to the sliders for extra kick.

 - Soy-Free - Swap out the soy sauce for coconut aminos or Bragg's liquid aminos.